EEC-Developers/framework/Hash/readme.md

 * end_links -- method to invoke destructor on all hash links
 * end -- destructor for main structure and links
 * get_entries -- should be used by iterators only
+* get_key_get -- internally used only used by rehash
 * get_compare_key -- should also be used only by rehash
 * remove_from_slot -- for internal use by end_links and rehash